Here's a breakdown of some of the benefits and drawbacks of FreedomPlus personal loans.

 How to apply for a loan with FreedomPlus

 You can apply online through the FreedomPlus website or by calling a loan consultant.
 To start the process, enter your loan amount and purpose and then your state to check if the lender operates where you live.
-If it does, you’ll need to provide your name, employment status and income level, address and date of birth.
+If it does, you’ll need to provide your name, employment status, income level, address and date of birth.

 FreedomPlus will then run a soft inquiry on your credit report to see if you’re prequalified for the amount you requested.
 If you are, you’ll be given a phone number where you can speak with a loan consultant to complete the application process.

 Before you sign a contract, though, take a few minutes to compare what FreedomPlus has to offer with personal loan rates from other top lenders.